-Creamy, moreish and made for milk, Munro is our signature roast hailing from Nicaraguan and Ethiopian that comes in at a number 9 intensity.
+Creamy, moreish and made for milk, Munro is our signature roast hailing from Ethiopia and Nicaragua that comes in at a number 9 intensity.
 Well balanced and full-bodied, Munro also boasts delicious notes of dark chocolate, hazelnut and dried fruit.
 Read on for all you need to know about the masterpiece that is Munro!

 1. Munro was in our OG line-up

 Formerly known as La Layenda, Munro was one of the four original blends we released, making it a true OG.
 When we were starting up, it was important we offered up a smooth and balanced brew that served up natural sweet notes.
 Also, it was crucial this roast could handle milk!
 And so, Munro was carefully created to tick all these boxes.

 Interestingly as well, Munro gets its natural notes of chocolate, nuts and fruit from Ethiopian and Nicaraguan, which yields a variety of bean that’s moreish and ah-maze-zing with frothed milk.
 These key considerations are what makes Munro the blend you know and love today.

 When we were looking at rebranding, the name of our new La Layenda needed to have a nostalgic nod to all things coffee.
 So, let’s take a trip back through time, shall we?